 JOMO activities share a common quality: they're absorbing enough to hold your attention but slow enough to quiet your mind.
 They don't require equipment, instruction, or effort — just presence.

-Forest bathing and mindfulness walks.
 The Japanese practice of shinrin-yoku — slowly walking through forest with deliberate attention to sensory input — has been shown to lower blood pressure, reduce cortisol, and improve mood.
 Australia's eucalyptus forests, rainforests, and coastal scrublands are perfect settings, and several retreats now offer guided sessions.
+The Scenic Rim's Gondwana rainforest and WA's karri forests are particularly suited.

-Stargazing.
-Many JOMO destinations sit in or near certified dark-sky zones.
+Many JOMO destinations sit in or near certified dark-sky reserves.
 Without light pollution, the night sky becomes a nightly spectacle that requires nothing from you except looking up.
 Bring binoculars if you have them; otherwise, the naked eye is more than enough.
+Australia has world-class dark-sky areas across Tasmania, Kangaroo Island, the Flinders Ranges and the high country.

 The best JOMO itinerary is the one with the most blank space.
 Resist the urge to fill every hour — the gaps are where the rest happens.